gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 - The prediction is also strongly negative (likely flagged as fraud) due to cumulative effects of several high-risk indicators.
 - This plot is excellent for explaining decisions to my stakeholders within the Organization, especially for flagged users or fraud reviews.

-## 10. What are the Faudulent Phone Numbers
+## 10. What are the Faudulent Phone Numbers?

 [The Fradulent Phone Numbers](https://github.com/gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/blob/main/Data/FraudPhoneNumbers/Potential_Phone_Fraudulent_Nos.xlsx) are published here as a XLS file.